Online Retail Sales Training

 Conclusion: Retail Sales Training Online; Convenient, Consistent & Affordable

-Most retailers carry a variety of products in their brick and mortar stores … but so do their competitors.
+Most retailers carry various products in their brick-and-mortar stores … but so do their competitors.

 The old price and promotion levers simply aren’t working to increase retail sales.

-And now when shoppers are most likely looking down to their smartphones for help, you have to concentrate on how to make the human in front of you feel first in this age of machines.
+And now when shoppers are most likely looking down to their smartphones for help, you must concentrate on making the human in front of you feel first in this age of machines.

-Online retail sales training gives you the process to engage, build rapport, and become your shoppers’ trusted advisor.
-It delivers the how to aspect for every member of your crew in the exact same way, allowing everyone to be consistent from shift to shift, from store to store, from state to state.
+Online retail sales training allows you to engage, build rapport, and become your shoppers’ trusted advisor.
+It delivers the how-to aspect for every member of your crew in the exact same way, allowing everyone to be consistent from shift to shift, from store to store, and from state to state.
 Nothing is left to chance.

-And once your employees master how to engage a stranger and build rapport, your managers can carefully give up control of each employee.
+Once your employees master how to engage a stranger and build rapport, your managers can carefully give up control of each employee.
 And that’s a good thing.
-No one wants a supervisor who constantly nags, You didn’t greet that customer.
-You didn’t suggest an add-on.
-You didn’t get their information.
+No one wants a supervisor who constantly nags.

 Online retail sales training scales for large organizations and is affordable for smaller retailers.
 Other benefits are: